 The Molnar Business School MBA.
 We focus on improving you as a manager, rather than simply teaching you about management.

-Emphasising the development of practical management skills, the MBA offers you the opportunity to study alongside, and share cross-cultural insights with people from other countries.
+Emphasising the development of practical management skills, the MBA Finance offers you the opportunity to study alongside and share cross-cultural insights with people from other countries.
 The programme focuses on contemporary thinking surrounding financial management, particularly related to the international and global environment, and at all times endeavours to bring business relevance to your studies.

 This is supported by the Enhancing Business and Management Skills theme which runs throughout the first two stages of the programme, providing guidance related to academic, personal and managerial competency development, as well as research skills.